Meru852/Banku-Beta/README.md

 * In main.py file enter the 135(email) and line 136(password) of your account
 * run the script main.py and enter the required details regarding meeting

+*Coordinate.py is a file made using PyAutoGUI to get the coordinates of certain things that are unable to get using selenium.

 *PyTesserect.py and speech_recog.py are only to test the that these libraries are installed correctly or not.

 *Download and install Tesseract.exe and chromedriver.exe and give its proper path in the main.py.